 While Daniel himself started out with electrical rock and roll, he soon found his true passion and life-calling with the classical Spanish guitar.
 That passion extends to encouraging the young and even giving advice through his web site.
 “I tell kids that if you really want to do this, it is possible.
 Go for it!
 It’s amazing how many doors will open.”

 And Daniel is living proof – as his own dreams unfold - but not without extensive training (at Toronto, Denver and Indiana universities) and plenty of experience in practice and performance.

-In his new role as husband, Bolshoy has expanded on another interest.
+Bolshoy has expanded on another interest.
 “I have been cooking quite a bit, and this is something I enjoy.
-It has become a hobby now that I have someone to share it with.”
+It has become a hobby now.”
 So Daniel has some recommendations for those coming to his Spanish guitar concerts, to help embrace the warm and sunny air of Spain; “Have a Spanish style meal with Queso Manchego cheese (from the La Mancha region), a dish of paella, and drink some good red wine (such as Rioja or a good Okanagan wine, but be sure to take a taxi); and after the concert, some tapas.”

 The whole passionate package

 This article was written for Daniel's performanc at the Centennial Theatre in North Vancouver, British Columbia.

 Daniel has been a resident of Canada since he was 17.
 He was born in Moscow and at the age of three he moved with his family to Israel.
 It was there he first picked up a guitar.
 “I started my studies on piano, then when I was old enough and noticed that girls liked guys with guitars I made the switch.
 In middle school I was really into electric guitar and the 80's rock stars, like Jimi Hendrix.
 I found someone to teach me; he was a classical guitarist and really great.”